prog-1/syllabus/tasks/03_git.md

 # Basic Git Commands

-The exercise are to practice basic Git commands.
+The exercise is to practice basic Git commands.
 Follow the instructions below to complete the exercise.

 1. Initialize an empty repository.